-Our partners are artisans and and entreprenuers in the artisanal industry where the majority are women and work from their homes or in small workshops, and many have been working in the artisanal sector by generations or have been started as a job alternative that dignifies their lives allowing them to support their families.
-We are all committed to honoring traditions and sustainability starting with the breeding that involves “mutual breeding” and the ancestral process that involves respect, love and mutual care of animals and people, where the shearing process is a ceremony full of respectf and harm-free.
+We partnership with artisans and entreprenuers in the artisan industry in Bolivia where the majority are women.
+Working from home or in small workshops, many have been working in the industry by generations or have been started as a job alternative that dignifies their lives allowing them to be independent and support their families.
+We are all committed to honoring traditions and sustainability starting with the “mutual breeding”, an ancestral process, harm-free, that involves respect, love and mutual care of animals, people and the environment.

 Miriam in her workshop.
 Courtesy from Artsol

 We have a close relationship with our partners that allow us to work in a collaborative design, planning and visit their workshops garanteeing that the manufacture process is ethical and this help us to provide transparent and real costs to our partners, clients and all parties involved.

 Following fair trade principles in all the production process and social values, we all are committed with the people and the planet before profits and we believed that a sustainable and fair indudtry that support the artisan craftmanship in fashion is possible.